rpemsel/cicd-aws/README.md

 The following stacks are included in the project

-* **vpcStack**: a stac creating a VPC with private and public subnets that hosts the infrastructure for the CICD platform
+* **vpcStack**: a stack creating a VPC with private and public subnets that hosts the infrastructure for the CICD platform
 * **artifactRepoStack**: An artifact repository in which build Maven artifacts are put into
 * **cicdStack**: A stack containing of elements required to provide a CICD platform based on the AWS supplied products.
 The CICD stack depends on the other stacks included in this repository